All Episodes

 Yeah, what can you do, right?

-I mean, I mean we love you YouTube.
+I mean, I mean, we love you, YouTube.

 We love you very much.

-Why why they took it down?
+Why did they take you down?

 Yes.